amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-We would like to search for `mov` files in our video directory, so we'll need to construct a glob-pattern for those paths.
+We would like to search for all of `mov` files stored within our video directory (amia19), so we'll need to construct a glob-pattern for those paths.
-For this, we will two wildcard characters.
+For this, we'll use two wildcard characters.
 * `*` - a wildcard for part or all of a file name or folder
 * `**` - a wildcard for nested folders